 Titcomb Basin Trail is a 27.9 mile heavily trafficked out and back trail located near Pinedale, Wyoming that features a lake and is rated as moderate.
-The trail is primarily used for hiking, rock climbing, fishing, and fly fishing and is accessible from July until September.
+The trail is primarily used for hiking, rock climbing, fishing, and fly fishing and is best used from July until September.
 Dogs are also able to use this trail.

 This trailhead is located about 1 mile south and high above the upper end of Fremont Lake.
 To reach the trailhead from Pinedale, drive to the east side of town and turn northeast onto the Fremont Lake road, passing the Pinedale Ranger District Office.
 Continue straight on the main road, avoid turning on to the Fremont Lake campground road, passing the National Forest boundary in about 4 miles.
 The road passes Halfmoon Lake and White Pine Ski Area before arriving at the trailhead, 16 miles from Pinedale.